lokalized/lokalized-java/README.md

 assertEquals(Cardinality.MANY, cardinality);
 ```

+Here, `2` is the displayed mantissa and the compact exponent `6` carries the magnitude (for example, a display such
+as `2M`).
+Lokalized accepts `BigDecimal`, `BigInteger`, the boxed integral and floating-point JDK types, and the JDK
+atomic/adder/accumulator numeric types documented by `PluralOperands`.
+Unknown `Number` implementations are rejected;
+convert an application-specific number to `BigDecimal` explicitly so precision is never guessed through
+`doubleValue()` or an arbitrary `toString()` representation.

 `visibleDecimalPlaces(...)` may add trailing zeroes, but it never rounds a number implicitly.
 If reducing the
 scale would discard a nonzero digit, `build()` throws `ArithmeticException`; round the displayed value explicitly
 before constructing its operands so plural selection and presentation cannot silently disagree.